bryonyleachdev/TextExtractor/README.md

 # TextExtractor
-Extracts Text from Images using tesseract-ocr
+Extracts Text from Images in the 'images' folder and creates 'ocr-results.txt' when you run
+'node index.js' from the project folder.

+Supports: .png, .jpeg, .jpg, .tiff